deepcomm/deepcomm.github.io/_posts/2023-04-13-tinyturbo.md

 ### TinyTurbo codebase

 We provide a framework in Python to implement and evaluate different Turbo decoders, and implement model-based ML methods like TinyTurbo.
 The project repository and running instructions can be found [here](https://github.com/hebbarashwin/tinyturbo).
-Further, we provide an intuitive interface for interference and training of TinyTurbo in the [deepcommpy](https://github.com/hebbarashwin/deepcommpy) package.
+Further, we provide an intuitive interface for inference and training of TinyTurbo in the [deepcommpy](https://github.com/hebbarashwin/deepcommpy) package.

 The code snippet below demonstrates how to use this package for Turbo code decoding inference for Turbo-LTE, block length 40: